-Ontario’s winters are icy with cold temperatures and frequent snowfall.
+Ontario’s winters are icy, with cold temperatures and frequent snowfall.
 There is no escaping it during the colder months, so you might as well embrace it.
-One of the best winter activities in Ontario you need to try at least once is winter camping.
+Rather than hiding inside until the season passes, why not try winter camping in Ontario?

 Winter Camping Sites in Ontario

-There are many parks for camping in Ontario despite the freezing weather.
+There are many locations where you can enjoy winter camping in Ontario despite the freezing weather.
 These camping sites suit both traditional campers and non-traditional campers.
 You can head out for a solo adventure or plan a weekend with the whole family.

 Algonquin Provincial Park

-Algonquin Provincial Park is one of the most well-known National Parks and the perfect place for romantic getaways in Ontario.
+Algonquin Provincial Park is one of the most well-known provincial parks and the perfect place for romantic getaways in Ontario.
 The park is in south-central Ontario, just under three hours away from both Ottawa and Toronto on Highway 60.

-There are a few campgrounds within the provincial park, but Mew Lake Campground is the only one that’s open all year round.
-Set up your tent in one of their 131 campsites or relax in your RV.
+There are a few campgrounds within the park, but Mew Lake Campground is the only one open year-round.
+Set up your tent in one of their 131 campsites, or relax in your RV.
 They also have yurts available for the glampers.
-Camp facilities include toilets, showers, laundry facilities and electrical sites.
+Camp facilities include toilets, showers, laundry facilities, and electrical sites.

 You don’t have to stay inside your tent the whole day.
 The park has plenty of activities to keep you warm.
 There are a few hiking trails open during winter for people of all hiking capabilities.
 The Spruce Bog Boardwalk is a great hike for a stroll, while Algonquin’s Mizzy Lake Trail is for more experienced hikers.